brett-b112/2324KuSem2/EECS388/388Notes/notes.md

 # ****
 ---------------
 **Most of the content was from lecture slides 5 so I includd it in the previoous day!
 Happy assembly!**
+* check the MIPS cheat sheet and add it here and add the table from the last slide in lecture 5